surfly/docs/basicIntegration/aSurflySession.md

 <a name="videoChat"></a>
 #### Video chat{#videoChat}

 Surfly also allows you to communicate in your session with [video chat](../widgetOptions.md/#videoOptions).
-You can maximise the video to full screen, or restrict the video quality.
+You can maximize the video to full screen, or restrict the video quality.
 However, if you do not wish to use this functionality you can easily disable it.

 <a name="documentSharing"></a>
 #### Document sharing{#documentSharing}